 Which leads us to the other main trend we’re seeing among twentysomethings, or at least the one that’s been making the most headlines recently: the dramatic rise in the under 30 demographic of “religious nones”, i.e. those who claim no religious affiliation.
 Young people have always rebelled against their parents, especially when it comes to religion, but Heller is suggesting that the insane-seeming and deeply confusing double standards of modern life, combined with dismal economic prospects and rising debt, have made distrust of authorities and institutions even more palpable than usual.
-This prognosis was confirmed in the series on “Losing Our Religion: The Rise of the Religious Nones” that NPR ran all last week:
+This prognosis was confirmed in the series on “Losing Our Religion: The Rise of the Religious Nones” that NPR ran recently:

 [Havard professor Robert Putnam tells us] “One of [the reasons behind the rise] is the distancing of this younger generation from community institutions and from institutions in general, actually.
 That’s the same pattern, actually, that we find in politics.
 These are the very same people who increasingly describe themselves as independents rather than Republicans or Democrats.
 And those are the same people also who are not joining the Elks Club or the Rotary Club or whatever.
 I don’t mean to be casting that as a critique of them, but this same younger generation is much less involved in many of the main institutions of our society than previous younger generations were.”